 3. Because there’s no city more charming than Old San Juan

 You can’t leave Puerto Rico without spending time in Old San Juan, an inviting seaside city known for its vibrant culture, mouthwatering restaurants, endless shopping options and historic significance.
 With cobblestone streets and colonial-style architecture, the city overflows with charm.
-Guided walking tours from companies like Spoon Food Tours or Patria Tours are a great way to get to know the aspects of the city that speak most to you, whether that means sampling bites at local eateries, learning about San Juan’s storied past or bar hopping around town.
+Guided walking tours from companies like The Spoon Experience or Patria Tours are a great way to get to know the aspects of the city that speak most to you, whether that means sampling bites at local eateries, learning about San Juan’s storied past or bar hopping around town.

 4. Because the water glows in the dark

 Water that glows in the dark sounds like something out of a fairy tale, but fantasy becomes reality in Puerto Rico.
 The territory lays claim to three of the world’s five bioluminescent bays, where microorganisms called dinoflagellates emit light in response to movement in the water.
 Choose from Laguna Grande in Fajardo, La Parguera in Lajas in the south, or make your way to Mosquito Bay on Vieques, which holds the Guinness World Record as the brightest bioluminescent bay on the planet.
 Tour companies take kayakers out at each location.